AndPotap/igr/README.md

 ## Overview
 The goal of this documentation is to clarify the structure of the repo and to provide a guide to replicate the results from the paper.
-To avoid reading all the repo details, I will recommend that you find the files that are linked to the experiment that you want to run and only then check the information about the folder of interest.
+To avoid reading all details, I recommend that you find the files that are linked to the experiment that you want to run (see Replicating Figures / Tables section) and only then check the information about the folder of interest in the (General Information section).

 ### Requirements
-Briefly, the requirements for the project are to install Python >= 3.6 (since we use printing syntax only available after 3.6) and to `pip` install the packages from `requirements.txt` (they will fetch all the dependencies needed).
+Briefly, the requirements for the project are Python >= 3.6 (since we use printing syntax only available after 3.6) and to `pip install -r requirements.txt` as that will get all the packages need and the dependencies as well.
 This repo was develop using TensorFlow 2.0.1, but it runs for 2.1.0 as well.
 The only package that requires a specific version is TensorFlow Datasets 1.3.0 since the features in CelebA changed.
 Moreover, we also added a Singularity definition file `igr_singularity.def` if you want to create an image to run the project in a HPC cluster (it will only require that the host has the 10.0 CUDA drivers available).
 Finally, check that the installation was successful by running
 ```
+pip install -r requirements.txt
 cd ./igr/
 python3 vae_experiments/mnist_vae.py
 ```